mitmh2025/hunt2025/site/docs/data.md

 committed write for any reason.
 To ensure eventual recovery from missed writes, the websocket servers periodically poll the API endpoints providing the log from the source-of-truth for updates.

+## Cache layer

+We use `redis` to store a replica of the activity log, as well as team-specific indexes and derived state.
+This data is non-canonical, can be dropped entirely at any time, and we endeavor to give responses consistent with the current state of the database whenever possible.

+The data in the cache layer is, at the time of this writing:

+- A stream `global/activity_log` with id 0-0 which contains a dense replica of all `activity_log` entries, in increasing order by id.
+- A stream `activity_log/${teamId}` (e.g. for the team with id 1 in the `users` table, `activity_log/1`) with id 0-0 which contains a dense replica of all `activity_log` entries that are relevant to team id `teamId` -- that is, all the entries in `activity_log/1` will either have `team_id: null` or `team_id: 1`.
+- A sorted set `activity_log` with `team_id`s as keys and scores of the highest global activity log entry that has been processed (and copied into the `activity_log/${teamId}` stream, if appropriate) for that team.

+Inside each stream, messages have an id of `0-${epoch}` and a body of `{entry: JSON.stringify(entry)}`.